Blocking ads removes funding from us!

 (Post picture: © 2022 TechnikNews)

 With the Vivo X80 Lite, the Chinese manufacturer presented a cheaper Lite version of the X series for the first time.
-It is offered in Austria for a recommended retail price of 449 euros, which already suggests that it has absolutely nothing to do with the X80 Pro has to do.
+It is offered in Austria for a recommended retail price of 449 euros, which suggests that it has absolutely nothing to do with the X80 Pro.

 According to Vivo, it is more of a continuation of the inexpensive V series, which focuses specifically on the quality of the front camera.
 This also applies to the new X80 Lite, which is equipped with a 50 megapixel front camera and should therefore ensure excellent selfies.
 But, is this really the truth?
 And how do the display, the performance and the battery life perform?
 We now look at all of this in this detailed test report.